 You can invite customers directly using Tapfiliate’s Affiliate Recruitment feature.

 By enabling this feature, your new customers can become “affiliate prospects”.
-This will automatically send them a referral link that they can use to promote your business to others.
+This will automatically send them an affiliate link that they can use to promote your online business to others.

 When they drive a new conversion or customer, the affiliate prospect will be immediately promoted to affiliate status and invited to log in so they can view their performance and find more of your program’s resources.